Storyyeller/cubiml-demo/README.md

 ## A quick tour of cubiml

 Cubiml syntax is mostly a subset of Ocaml syntax.
-If you're not familiar with Ocaml syntax, checkout the guide below.

 #### Conditionals